jbezos/tex-hyphen-spanish/README.md

 # tex-hyphen-spanish

 TeX hyphenation patterns for Spanish, v 4.8, development releases.
+They are based on rules, with the help of a diccionary of about 700 000 words.

 Patrones de división de palabras en español para TeX y otros sistemas basados en el mismo algoritmo.